QiaoranChelsea/290-final-project/README.md

 # Life In Corvallis Web Page
-This website is builded to provide Oregon's travel and entertainment information together with some features such as searching event keyword, and adding information by user.etc
+This Web Development Project, by Qiaoran Li, Shuai Guo and Fengfei Zheng, is builded to provide Oregon's travel and entertainment information together with some features such as searching event keyword, and adding information by user.etc

 The technique we used in this project:
 - HTML & CSS